Shahan Ali Memon

 University of Washington | Carnegie Mellon University | New York University

-Present: I am a first year PhD student at the Information School at University of Washington advised by Jevin D. West.
+Present: I am a second year PhD student at the Information School at University of Washington advised by Jevin D. West.
 My research is funded by the Center for an Informed Public, and can be broadly classified into Computational Social Science.
-My current research interests are concentrated on two main streams: (a) exploring the impact of Generative AI on science and society, and (b) studying the dynamics of scientific careers and collaborations.

-Past: I did my Master's at Language Technologies Institute (LTI) at Carnegie Mellon University in Pittsburgh where I was mentored by Bhiksha Raj, and Rita Singh on various directed research projects in the field of Speech Processing and Voice Forensics.
+Past: I did my Master's at Language Technologies Institute (LTI) at Carnegie Mellon University in the lovely (and chilly) Pittsburgh, where I was lucky to be mentored by Bhiksha Raj, and Rita Singh on various directed research projects in the field of Speech Processing and Voice Forensics.
 I also completed a Master's thesis on "Characterizing Misinformed Online Health Communities." under the guidance of Kathleen M. Carley and David R. Mortensen.
 My Bachelor's was in Computer Science from Carnegie Mellon University in Qatar where I was mentored by Ingmar Weber and Saquib Razak for my undergraduate thesis on "Lifestyle Disease Surveillance Using Population Search Behaviour."
 Before starting my PhD, I also worked as a Research Associate at New York University in Abu Dhabi.
 This experience resulted in several important projects of my career in the field of Science of Science, in collaboration with Bedoor AlShebli.
 Kinga R. Makovi, Talal Rahwan, and Wifag Adnan.

 Future: I have been fortunate enough to find amazing and caring advisors and collaborators who took a leap of faith to support and guide me, and collectively shaped my interests, and gave me opportunities to tackle interesting questions.
 I try to optimize for long-term collaborations and mentorship.
-I also often think about the implications of my research, and hope to eventually be able make some difference in the world -- the world where impact is not just measured by citations.
+I also often think about the implications of my research, and hope to eventually be able make some difference in the world -- the world where impact is not just measured by citations (though, hey, I wouldn't say no to a few of those either!).

 I'm always open to collaboration and discussions.
 So don't hesitate to reach out if you would like to collaborate with me, or just talk about life.